 1. Make their riding space nice and cozy

 You want your dog to enjoy the road trip as much as you do, so making their area comfortable for the long haul is imperative.
 How you do this can definitely depend on the size of dog you have.
 For example, if you have a chihuahua, you might just need a dog bed in the passenger seat and you’re golden.
 For me and my 100 lb German Shepherd though, we needed a little bit more work.
 This is how I made my dude Bruce comfortable on this doggy road trip:

 - Install a dog hammock that hangs between the front seats and back seats.
 This gives plenty of room for your dog to move around and you don’t have to worry about him/her slipping and falling onto the floorboards.
 I’ve used this inexpensive dog hammock for years and it’s held up great.

 - If it will fit, bring a dog bed in the car.
-We brought one of Bruce’s extra ones that he uses and it worked perfectly.
-A little more cushion for him to lie down and get comfy was very appreciated by our big dude with arthritis.
+We brought one of our dog’s extra ones that he uses and it worked perfectly.
+A little more cushion to lie down and get comfy was very appreciated by both our young girl and our big dude with arthritis.

 2. Pack extra water for them; pour them a bowl some at every stop & in between

 We’re the type of people who have like, 15 water bottles for no good reason.
 Well, turns out there *is* a good reason, and that reason is for road trips with our dog.
 We packed ourselves our water bottles and then another two for Bruce, making sure to fill them up at gas stations along the way.
 Again, Bruce is a big dog who drinks a lot of water, so we needed a lot on hand, but pack for your individual dog’s needs.